-Human resource development and education are expected to be an integral part of all proposals submitted to EAR/IF.
+Human resource development and education are expected to be an integral part of all proposals submitted to FAR/IF

 Efforts to support participation of underrepresented groups in laboratory and/or field instrument use and training are encouraged.
+Proposals from early career (tenure track but untenured) lead investigators are also encouraged.
+Such proposals will be given due consideration as part of the Broader Impacts merit review criterion.

 All proposers to EAR/IF are encouraged to consider Support of Outreach and/or Broadening Participation Activities.
 Proposals submitted to the EAR/IF Program may request up to \$20,000 for such activities (please refer to Sections V.A Proposal Preparation Instructions and V.B Budgetary Information).
-Proposals for Support of National or Regional Multi-User Facilities are excluded from the \$20,000 maximum for outreach and broadening participation activities.
+Proposals for Community Facility Support are excluded from the \$20,000 maximum for outreach and broadening participation activities.